vuongducphuong/documentation/content/applications/sales/point_of_sale/configuration.rst

 .. note::
    These settings are available to users with the :doc:`access rights
-   </applications/general/users/manage_users>` :guilabel:`Point of Sale` set as
+   </applications/general/users/manage_users>` :guilabel:`Điểm bán hàng` set as
    :guilabel:`Administrator`.

 Make products available
 =======================

-To make products available for sale, go to :menuselection:`Point of Sale --> Products --> Products`, and select a product to open the product form.
+To make products available for sale, go to :menuselection:`Điểm bán hàng --> Products --> Products`, and select a product to open the product form.
 In the :guilabel:`Sales` tab, enable :guilabel:`Available in POS`.